lisa-wm/nlp-twitter-r-bert/1_intro.md

 ***

-### Technical set-up
+## Technical set-up

 We will do exercises in [**Google Colab**](https://www.youtube.com/watch?v=inN8seMm7UI) to ensure everybody works under the same technical conditions.

 Please note that you will need a gmail address for this.

-When you launch a Google Colab notebook it will per default open a `Python` environment.
+When you launch a Google Colab notebook it will per default open a *Python* environment.
-The easiest way to switch to `R` is to directly access [https://colab.to/r](https://colab.to/r).
+The easiest way to switch to *R* is to directly access [https://colab.to/r](https://colab.to/r).

-You should see somethinig like this:
+You should see something like this:

 ![image](https://user-images.githubusercontent.com/63582944/113971994-228b1f00-983a-11eb-9df6-2435ff1e64bd.png)

 ![image](https://user-images.githubusercontent.com/63582944/113972134-667e2400-983a-11eb-8fb6-90126b718e09.png)

-In order to make sure you are operating in an `R` environment, you can check by clicking `Runtime` ⏩ `Change runtime type`, upon which the following window should open:
+In order to make sure you are operating in an *R* environment, you can check by clicking `Runtime` ⏩ `Change runtime type`, upon which the following window should open:

 ![image](https://user-images.githubusercontent.com/63582944/113479801-5f998f00-9491-11eb-9e42-d595f3349a3c.png)

-Try for yourself and open an empty `R` notebook in Google Colab.
+Try for yourself and open an empty *R* notebook in Google Colab.
 Download the notebook linked below and save to somewhere you are reasonably likely to find again later (you will have to download more stuff).

 [Notebook for checking technical setup](technical_setup.ipynb)